 Power plant system questions

 Our recommendation is to use the grid-tied system if utility power is available, and to use the battery-tied system for off-grid installations without access to utility power.
 The main reasons for this is that the grid-tied system is simpler to install and allows you to automatically utilize 100% of your produced electricity.
-Furthermore, the grid tied system is more affordable and requires less maintanance as there are no batteries present.
+Furthermore, the grid tied system is more affordable.

-For off-grid cottages a 4.8 kWh battery bank (4x 12V 100Ah) is the recommended minimum when used together with a PV-500/650, or 9.6 kWh when used together with a PV-1000/1300.
+For off-grid cottages a 5 kWh battery bank (4x 12V 110Ah) is the recommended minimum when used together with a PV-650, or 10 kWh when used together with a PV-1300.
 This allows you to store one full day’s solar energy production for use during nights and cloudy days.
 Additional battery capacity allows for a greater buffer during rainy days.

-We recommend Deep Cycle Gel batteries for solar battery systems.
+We recommend deep cycle gel batteries for solar battery systems.
 They are maintenance free, can be used indoors, have a long design life, and are made to withstand deep discharge cycles.
-Deep Cycle Gel batteries generally have better cycle capacity and longer service life than Deep Cycle AGM batteries at the same price, both under float and cycling conditions.
+Deep Cycle Gel batteries generally have better cycle capacity and longer service life than deep cycle AGM batteries, both under float and cycling conditions.

 The grid-tied inverter is fanless and makes virtually no noise.
 The battery-tied inverter has fans which kick in progressivly as the inverter load increases, so it should be placed somewhere where the sound doesn’t bother anyone, such as a garage, a shed or a cabinet.
 The tracker itself is very silent and sounds like a distant cicada every 7 minutes or so when it updates its position.

-We usually say that the lifetime of the tracker+framework is the same as the panels; normally 30-40 years, but in reality 90% of the components have a much longer lifetime than that.
-We give a 5 year guarantee to provide free replacement parts for any components in the tracker and the framework.
-The panel manufacturers typically give a 10 years guarantee on materials and workmanship, and a 95% output guarantee the first 5 years and 87% up to 25 years.
+The Heliomotion tracker is designed to last for as long as the panels last, typically 25-40 years.
+We give a 3 year warranty to provide free replacement parts.
+The panels have a 10 years guarantee on materials and workmanship, and a 95% output guarantee the first 5 years and 87% up to 25 years.

 Heliomotion solar tracker questions